CloudLabsAI-Azure/Admin-in-a-day/Admin-Workshop/M02-HOL-Managed-Environments.md

 #### Task 1: Install Power Platform Pipelines

-1. Navigate to Power Platform admin center by using below URL and select environments.
+1. Navigate to Power Platform admin center by using below URL and select environments if not already opened.

      ```
      https://admin.powerplatform.microsoft.com/environments